 Life at the College

 The following video was entirely made by Mina, one of our A Level Film Studies students.
-Mina won the Essex County Standard Award for Communications last year and is now studying Film at university.
-The music is by student Will Heaton, who this year moved on to study Music at university, having achieved an A* grade and a mark in the national top 1% in A Level Music Technology last summer.
+Mina won the Essex County Standard Award for Communications and went on to Film at university.
+The music is by former student Will Heaton, who moved on to study Music at university, having achieved an A* grade and a mark in the national top 1% in A Level Music Technology for his year group.